-The off-campus Engineering Technology program continues to be successful and students continue to take advantage of offerings at distance locations.
+Results of the survey suggest that the off-campus Engineering Technology program continues to be successful and students continue to take advantage of offerings at distance locations.
 The potential for new students remains high in all areas of Western North Carolina.
 Success of the current program also hinges upon articulation and transfer of the student's 2-year degree.
-This articulation leads to a minimum of courses that need to be taken at the more expensive university.
-Students can take classes at the community college for \$56.50 per hour as opposed to \$100.00 per hour at the university.
-Potentially, a student would only need to take 33 hours of the more expensive classes through the university.